-Starting a corporation in Alaska is an exciting journey.
-But as your company grows, you may find it necessary to make changes to its structure and governance.
-Making any changes to your established corporation in Alaska requires filing the Amendment of Articles of Incorporation.
+Amending the Articles of Incorporation in Alaska is required if you make any changes to your formed corporation.
 An amendment is a process through which you report the structural or any change in your corporation to the Alaska Secretary of State.
-To do so, you require to follow a few simple steps.
-You need to get the amendment form, enter the details of changes, and submit it to the appropriate address with the filing fee will make things done.
+To do so, you are required to follow a few simple steps.
+You need to get the amendment form, enter the details of the changes, and submit it to the appropriate address along with the amendment fee.

 In this article, we have shared the process in detail.
 You will learn how to amend Alaska Articles of Incorporation in easy steps.
 It will be helpful for you if you read the article till the end.